 Combine the mayo and chili de arbol and smear on one side of the bun.
 On the other side, smear the beans as you would mayo.
 Top with lettuce, onion, cilantro, avocado, and meat, and dig in.
 For a true Jalisco experience, you'd need to douse these in a tomato chili sauce, but that is a little messy for a party.

 2 Jalisco Salsa

 Y'all.
 Esmerelda makes this in the blender, that's how delightful this is.
 I will tell you from personal experience that this salsa is life.
 Changing.
 She also makes homemade chips by

 Blend for one minute.
 Thank me later.

-3. The Jalisco Mezcal Smoke
+3 The Jalisco Mezcal Smoke

 famous for its Tequila train, but Mezcal is its smokier cousin and makes a killer cocktail that's 100000 times better than a frozen margarita from a machine.
 1 tbsp agave syrup 1 tsp raw sugar 1 oz mezcal 1 1/2 oz tequila (silver) 1/2 oz Grand Marnier few sprigs of cilantro and mint ounce of lime juice two strips of lime rind

 Combine the agave and sugar with the herbs in the bottom of a shaker and muddle it with a baton or the bottom of a wooden spoon.
 Cover with ice.
 Add remaining ingredients except the peel.
 Shake vigorously.
 Strain into a martini glass and

 Don't freak out, Americans, but this is usually made with goat.
 However, pork or lamb is fine.
 Birria is usually served with fresh tortillas like a taco, or with rice and beans.
 It's freaking amazing, and because again, Esmerelda is a goddess, she makes it in the crock pot.